hallister/semantic-react/README.md

 ### Installation
 ```
 npm install
-npm run docs:gen
 npm start
 ```

-**NOTE:** If you are using Windows you'll need to `npm start:win` due to Windows syntax for setting environmental variables.
+**NOTE:** If you are using Windows you'll need to `npm run start:win` due to Windows syntax for setting environmental variables.

 This will launch the development documentation.
 Any modifications to components requires that you re-run `npm run docs:gen`.
 This is an automated tool that generates props documentation.